-Eggs are used mostly in holiday sweet breads.
+Eggs are used mostly in holiday sweet bread.

-When I bake the panettone, or Italian Christmas bread, according to the formula presented on this site, I usually give it a longer fermentation time and give the final piece a longer proofing time so that it grows much more than a piece of regular everyday bread.
+When I bake the panettone, or Italian Christmas bread, according to the formula presented on this site, I usually give the dough a longer fermentation time and the final piece a longer proofing time so that it grows much more than a piece of regular everyday bread.
 The egg gives more support to the dough and allows it go much higher without collapsing.

 Also, during cooking the egg coagulates.
 This results in a tender crumb which is not at all sticky.
-When cutting slices of the bread will notice that the knife is clean.
+When cutting slices of the bread you’ll notice that the knife is clean.

-The presence of the egg causes the crust take a golden brown appetizing sight.
+The presence of the egg causes the crust to take a golden brown appetizing sight.

-When the eggs do not give color: The eggs we usually purchase in grocery stores are quite pale and give very little color to the dough.
+When the eggs do not give colour: The eggs we usually purchase in grocery stores are quite pale and give very little colour to the dough.
 A festive bread should have a nice orange-yellow colour in its crumb, but it becomes pale and faded when using commercial eggs.
-Eggs from hens fed the traditional way, have a richer color and taste better.
+Eggs from hens fed the traditional way, have a richer colour and taste better.